BAkinmarin/the-cleaning-hack/README.md

 # The Cleaning Hack

-This website is built for my partner's cleaning business based out of Buckinghamshire, England.
+This is a website built for my partner who owns a cleaning business with three employees.
+The business is based in Buckinghamshire, England with operations extending to Berkshire, Hertfordshire and, on ocassion, Bedfordshire.

 ![alt text](assets/images/tch-amiresponsive-screenshot.png)